miho/OCC-CSG/README.md

     ./occ-csg --convert cut.stp cut.stl 0.1

-The number at the end specifies the tolerance for the STL triangulation (smaller values lead to more precise approximations).
+The number at the end specifies the tolerance for the STL triangulation.
+Smaller values lead to better approximations.
+If the value is ommitted a default value (currently 0.5) will be used.
 This is how the resulting STL might look like:

 <img src="resources/img/sample-stl.jpg" width="400px">